-Amherst Cinema is an independent, nonprofit arts and education center brimming with world class programs – thanks to support from our patrons, Members and donors!
+Amherst Cinema is an independent, nonprofit arts and education center brimming with world-class programs!
 Our comfortable, fully accessible theater offers state-of-the-art projection and sound and is a welcoming crossroads for all.

-We present over 200 films a year on four screens in more than 20 languages, plus a stunning array of plays, dance and music performances in HD from internationally known artists and companies.
+We present over 200 films a year on four screens in more than 20 languages, plus a stunning array of international theater, dance and music performances in HD.

-See-Hear-Feel-Film, our groundbreaking arts education program for school children, uses the immense power of cinema to inspire creative writing by young learners.
+Our groundbreaking arts education program for school children uses the immense power of cinema to teach young learners how to write their own stories.

 ► Current–Release Films – the core of our programming